paramsingh/notes/vault/daily.journal.2023.03.29.md

 that I feel zero fatigue when working on personal projects, but it hits very obviously when working on work stuff that actually pays me and sponsors the personal projects.

+GPT-4 is kinda expensive.
+I need to figure out a way to integrate it without breaking the bank.
+It seems to be much better at stories though.
+I wasn't able to try it too much on local dev, because my local environment seems to send two requests every time for some reason.
+Can't reproduce the same bug in production.